 The machine features the same principle of separate stepping

-wheels and coding wheels, although some improvements have been
+rotors and electric rotors, although some improvements have been

 The image on the right shows the cipher unit of the

 Russian M-130.
-At the center are 5 electrical coding wheels
+At the center are 5 electric rotors

-(as opposed to 4 in the Enigma H29) and 2 stepping wheels
+(as opposed to 4 in the Enigma H29) and 2 stepping rotors

 at either side.
-Even the counter is mounted in the same
+Even the counter is mounted at the same

 Another improvement over the H29 is the addition of a